Glamsquad

 To make the site more relatable to potential customers, we added in pictures of real brides who had been styled by Glamsquad.

-We added a testimonials section showing glowing reviews from brides who used Glamsquad's service.
+We added a Testimonials section showing glowing reviews from brides who used Glamsquad's service.

 05 NEXT STEPS